Hydro-powered smelters charge premium prices for 'green' aluminum

 Alcoa negotiated premiums with each buyer and their size depended on the customer's needs and local availability of alternatives, she said.

 Keener played down the size of the premium, saying it was "not hundreds of dollars a tonne".
 Standard aluminum trades at around $1,900 on the London Metal Exchange.
+CMAL3

 She would not say how much Ecolum had been sold but said interest from buyers was increasing.